bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 IBM, and IBM built an operating system for that specific computer.
 So there&apos;s only 15 of them, the operating system they built was for these 15 computers.
 It couldn&apos;t be used anywhere else.
-But it was the first, what we call out of order operation.
+But it was the first, what we call out of order operation.</p>

-So instead of having, at this time the standard computer, as I said, one equation, calculate after the other, it was the first time you had the processor be able to get two different equations and do them out of order and give you a kind of complex answer.
-And this kind of complexity of being able to look at things differently than the computer at different time frames is the kernel of being able to network between two computers.
+<p>So instead of having, at this time the standard computer, as I said, one
+equation, calculate after the other, it was the first time you had the processor be able to get two different equations and do them out of order and give you a kind of complex answer.
+And this kind of complexity of being able to look at things differently than the computer at different time frames is the kernel of being able to network between two computers.</p>

-Because files aren&apos;t coming to those computers at the same time and it needs to put that data together to build a website.
+<p>Because files aren&apos;t coming to those computers at the same time and it needs to put that data
+together to build a website.
 And you&apos;ll learn this when we have websites.
 You have your CSS file, your HTML file, your JavaScript file, they may come at different times of the computer.
 It&apos;s all in nanoseconds, we can&apos;t comprehend it, but the computer is getting these things out of